Beech Fagus

 - Fruit Description:

 - The fruit, known as beechnuts or mast, is found in small burrs that drop in autumn.
-They are small, roughly triangular and edible, usually bitter taste.
+They are small, roughly triangular and edible, usually with a bitter taste.
+There are two per cupule; they are distinctly three-angled and may have a small wing.

 -